Smolski/livroavancado/docs/index.md

 ```

 ```
-The following objects are masked from DIC (pos = 4):
+The following objects are masked from DIC (pos = 5):

     Peso, Repeticao, Variedade
 ```

 ```
-The following objects are masked from DIC (pos = 5):
+The following objects are masked from DIC (pos = 6):

     Peso, Repeticao, Variedade
 ```